Mariona Caldentey: Collerense

-She joined her first girls' team at the age of fourteen at UD Collerense, which played in the top flight of Spanish football at the time.
-She had only taken part in two training sessions before picking up her first injury, something she would be plagued with throughout her senior career.
+Caldentey joined her first girls' team at the age of fourteen at UD Collerense, which played in the top flight of Spanish football at the time.
+Mariona had only taken part in two training sessions before picking up her first injury, something she would be plagued with throughout her senior career.
 Caldentey was involved in the Collerense youth system, though played for the first team.
-Training was in the evenings, with Caldentey travelling 50 minutes each way every day from Felanitx and returning home at almost midnight.
+Training sessions took place in the evenings, with Mariona travelling 50 minutes each way every day from Felanitx and returning home at almost midnight.

-In the 2010–11 season, she played in two games for the first team: she came on as a substitute at half time in a league match, at fourteen years old, and made a 16-minute substitute appearance in the Copa de la Reina aged fifteen.
+In the 2010–11 season, she played in two games for the first team: she came on as a substitute at half time in a league match, at 14 years old, and made a 16-minute substitute appearance in the Copa de la Reina aged 15.
 In the 2011–12 season, she played 21 league games and scored two goals for the first team.
 Caldentey would later describe Collerense as a community team; relying on local talent around the Mallorcan capital meant that players became integral at a young age, but this experience set them up for success.
 She became a regular starter in the 2012–13 season, playing 22 matches (21 as starter) and scoring seven goals.
-By 2013, Última Hora dubbed Caldentey and teammate Patricia Guijarro as "the pride of Collerense" and the newspaper considered them to be among the best Balearic footballers, despite both being younger than seventeen.
+By 2013, Última Hora dubbed Mariona and teammate Patricia Guijarro as "the pride of Collerense" and the newspaper considered them to be among the best Balearic footballers, despite both being younger than 17.

 In Caldentey's last Collerense match, against Athletic Club, she received a blow to the face and her nose was broken.
 She was taken off in the 28th minute and needed surgery.